 A partial cancellation occurs when the amount of the contributions initially agreed is reduced.
-However, you must maintain the commitment to make the minimum monthly or annual contributions required, as indicated in "Contribution Schedule" on page 22, for the remaining duration of your contract.
+However, you must maintainthe commitment to make the minimum monthly or annual contributions required, as indicated in "Contribution Schedule" on page 23, for the remaining duration of your contract.

-In the event of a complete cancellation, we will keep all sales charges, unless the cancellation of the contract occurs within 60 days of signing, in which case the sales charges will be refunded in full.
+In the event of a complete cancellation, we will keep all sales charges, unless the cancellation of the contract takes place within 60 days of signing, in which case the sales charges will be refunded in full.
 If the cancellation is partial, we will only keep the sales charges proportional to the number of remaining units.

-If the partial or full cancellation occurs after the 60-day period mentioned above, you may be credited an amount equal to the sales charges you paid if you subscribe to another of our scholarship plans or add units in one of your existing plans.
+If the partial or full cancellation occurs after the 60-day period mentioned above, you may be credited an amount equal to the sales charges you paid if you subscribe to another of our scholarship plans or add units to one of your existing plans.
 The amount credited will depend on the number of new units subscribed.

 When a contract is cancelled within 60 days after it is signed, the representative must refund all commissions received.
-However, if a contract is cancelled more than 60 days after it is signed, and the subscriber has not paid off all the sales charges owed under the plan, the representative must reimburse the distributor the commissions received in excess of the sales charges paid by the subscriber.
+However, when a contract is cancelled more than 60 days after it is signed, and if the subscriber has not paid off all of the sales charges owed under the Plan, the representative must refund to the distributor the surplus commissions received on the sales charges paid by the subscriber.

-Moreover, instead of requesting the cancellation of your plan, you may transfer to the INDIVIDUAL Plan according to the conditions set forth under "Transferring to the INDIVIDUAL Plan".
+Moreover, instead of requesting the cancellation of your plan, you may transfer to the INDIVIDUAL Plan according to the conditions set forth under "Transferring to the INDIVIDUAL Plan" on page 32.